Biography

 I primarily explore methods—such as Graph Representation Learning and Graph Databases—to analyze business processes.

-My research philosophy, "Study every day, and be progressive but realistic," drives me
+My research philosophy, "Be progressive but realistic," drives me

 to continuously seek practical innovations that bridge academic insights with real-world applications.